 They can even damage the nerves, the jawbone, and the adjacent teeth.
 If you are one of those unlucky chaps whose wisdom teeth were not very kind and your dentist has advised you to get your wisdom teeth removed, worry not because it is completely safe.
 In this article, we will be covering three reasons why wisdom teeth removal is prescribed by dentists and the benefits of doing so.

 In most cases, this is the primary reason for the extraction of wisdom teeth.
 Your third set of molars may be angled toward or away from the second molars, inward or outward towards your lip, or even positioned horizontally.
 In such cases, they pose a serious threat to your oral health.
 If they erupt horizontally, they can push against the closest molars, which can cause complications or disrupt the movement of the other teeth.

 Another issue with misalignment is the problem in the cleaning of teeth.
 The awkward positioning makes the area hard to reach, making brushing and flossing unnecessarily difficult.
-This makes the area a haven for bacteria and infections, which can lead to tooth decay.
+This makes the area a haven for bacteria and infections, which can lead to tooth decay or toothache.
 Therefore, if you have misaligned wisdom teeth, it’s usually in your best interest to get them removed.

 Trapped Wisdom Teeth

 If you are one of those readers who has recently visited a dentist and have been recommended to remove the wisdom teeth because they “are impacted,” don’t get all distressed.
 Impacted wisdom teeth are actually relatively common.